Generalized Connectivity Matrix Response Regression with Applications in Brain Connectivity Studies: Applications to Brain Connectivity Analysis

 We first examine the estimate $\hat\bTheta$.
 In the neuroscience literature, those 264 nodes have been partitioned into 10 functional modules \citep{Smith2009}.
 Each module possesses a relatively autonomous functionality, and complex brain tasks are carried out through coordinated collaborations among those modules.
 Figure~\ref{heatmap1} shows the heatmap of $g^{-1}(\hat\bTheta)$, with the nodes ordered according to the functional modules.
 Here the function $g^{-1}(\cdot)$ maps a value from the real line to $[0,1]$ so to facilitate data visualization.
 From this figure, we see that our estimate agrees reasonably well with the pre-specified functional modules by \cite{Smith2009}.
-We observe larger values of $\hat\bTheta$ located within the diagonal blocks, which indicates a higher functional connectivity within those functional modules.
+We observe larger values of $\hat\bTheta$ located within the diagonal blocks, which indicates higher functional connectivities within those functional modules.
 Furthermore, there are high connectivities among modules 1-3, namely, the medial visual, occipital pole visual and lateral visual modules.
-The medial and occipital visual modules are important in both simple visual stimuli, e.g., a flickering checkerboard, and higher-order visual stimuli, e.g., orthography.
-The lateral visual network is important in complex emotional stimuli \citep{laird2011behavioral}.
 These visual modules appear to have high connectivities with the cerebellum, but generally low connectivities with the rest of functional modules.
 We also observe a high connectivity between modules 9-10, namely, the frontoparietal right and frontoparietal left modules.
 These two modules are important in attention control and can generate a diverse range of control signals depending on task demands \citep{scolari2015functions}.